 At any point before a case reaches trial, either party or both parties can try to end the case by filing a motion with the court.
 Most often, the defendant files this type of motion, and the plaintiff opposes it.
 If the defendant believes that the plaintiff does not have a valid case, they can bring a motion for judgment on the pleadings at the very outset of the case.
 Similarly, the defendant can bring a motion to dismiss if they identify a procedural problem with the case, such as an issue involving the court’s jurisdiction or the statute of limitations.
 A motion for summary judgment can be brought later in the process if either party feels that there are no material facts in dispute, and they are entitled to judgment as a matter of law.

 Sometimes the losing party in a trial will bring a post-trial motion to correct an apparent error.
-They might file a motion for a new trial based on a material problem with the proceedings.
+They might file a motion for a new trial based on a major problem with the proceedings.
 Or they might file a motion for judgment notwithstanding the verdict if the jury’s verdict was clearly not based on the evidence.
 However, both types of motions are challenging to win.
-Read more here about motions before and after trial.

 You may have come across many trials in television or literature, but they rarely happen in reality.
 If the defendant cannot get the case dismissed, the parties usually will settle rather than taking their dispute all the way to trial.
 Each party has a right to a jury trial in most cases if the plaintiff is seeking monetary compensation, although the parties can agree to waive this right.
 Jury selection is a complex process that involves asking jurors questions to identify their likely biases.
 The parties also can exclude a limited number of jurors for reasons other than bias, within the limits provided by the Constitution.